sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 nothing to commit, working tree clean
 ```

-This means you have a *clean* working directory; in other words, no changes have been made since the last commit or version.
+This means you have a **clean** *working directory*; in other words, no changes have been made since the last commit or version.

+Git looked at your current folder, then it looked at the latest commit in the database, compared the two, and found **no differences**.

-Then it tells you which branch you are on, and if your branch is up to date with the remote branch.
+Then it tells you which *branch* you are on, and if your branch is up to date with the *remote branch*.

 ---